top of page

 As an emerging sculptor in the 1950s, Spronken Sr. was largely indifferent to the prevailing theories espoused by the CoBrA movement.
 Instead, he embraced a more classical approach, first honed at the Academy of Applied Arts at Maastricht where he dove into studies of stone sculpture, drawing and anatomy.

-In 1954, he earned the opportunity of a lifetime - a year-long scholarship to attend the famed Accademia delle Belle Arti in Milan to study under one of the greatest Italian modern sculptors in history, Marino Marino, an experience that would have an indelible impression on the artist that helped define his approach to sculpture.
+In 1954, he earned the opportunity of a lifetime - a year-long scholarship to attend the famed Accademia delle Belle Arti in Milan to study under one of the greatest Italian modern sculptors in history, Marino Marini, an experience that would have an indelible impression on the artist that helped define his approach to sculpture.

 Corridoio Gessi Accademia ph.Cosmo Laera